 Where to stay: Hotel Hacienda Izamal

-Nicknamed the yellow city (la Ciudad Amarilla in Spanish), Izamal is a hidden gem and one of the best places to visit in Yucatan because of its striking yellow architecture and a small town charm.
+Nicknamed the yellow city (la Ciudad Amarilla in Spanish), Izamal is one of the best cities in the Yucatan Mexico, because of its striking yellow architecture and a small town charm.

 Designated by the Mexican government as Pueblo Magico, because of its cultural significance, Izamal became popular with travelers who are looking to see a more authentic side of Yucatan, get to know its people and enjoy traditional Yucatec dishes.